Pattern for Executable Service Specifications (PEXS)

 Identity : Executable Service Specifications

 Intent : Early testing service specifications of business experts in order to validate their completeness independently of technological platforms as well as capitalizing on such service descriptions independently of design level solutions.
-This allows business experts to keep validity of their service descriptions whatever appropriate solutions may become in the future for realising them.
+This allows business experts to keep validity of their service descriptions whatever appropriate solutions may become in the future for realizing them.

-Solution Step 1 : In this first step, this pattern helps to understand how to test service specifications of business experts using their corresponding object-oriented representations, independently of technologies that can be used on target platforms.
+Solution Step 1 : In this first step, this pattern helps to understand how to test services independently of technologies that can be used on target platforms.

 In order to render specifications of business experts, testable independently of target platforms, we need first to capture them using their own language (such as an activity diagram at the CIM level of MDA), then transform them in the language of analysts and designers (at the PIM level of the MDA).